wednesday-solutions/Wednesday-Playbook/engineering-handbook/the-wednesday-way/react.md

 * Write the application code in the ```app``` folder.
   * We use the container/component architecture.
   * Components are just presentational without any side-effects.
-They are not connected to the Redux store and do not produce side effects either.
+They are not connected to the Redux store and do not produce side effects.
   * Container components are connected to the Redux store and perform side effects.
   * Containers are where the business logic lives.
   * Example project structure